List of Kamen Rider Decade characters in the Nine Worlds: Mutsuki Kuroba

 Mutsuki Kuroba (黒葉 ムツキ, Kuroba Mutsuki) is an employee of BOARD, originally Rank King but recently promoted to an Ace who has the ability to transform into Kamen Rider Leangle (仮面ライダーレンゲル, Kamen Raidā Rengeru) with the sealed Spider Undead.
 After he is promoted to Ace and Kazuma is demoted, he starts treating him badly while developing a superiority complex.
-Mutsuki is the last Rider to lose his Rider System along with Hishigata, learning of Chalice's true identity as he and Hishigata dies after their life energy were absorbed and used by Hajime to create the Joker card.
+Mutsuki is the last Rider to lose his Rider System along with Hishigata, learning of Chalice's true identity as he and Hishigata die after their life energy were absorbed and used by Hajime to create the Joker card.

 A second Leangle later appears in the World of the Rider War.
 This Leangle was killed by Wataru, grief-stricken over the death of Rising Ixa.
 After Tsusaka's death, he, like the others killed during the Rider War, is restored to life along with the World of Blade.

 Mutsuki Kuroba is portrayed by Kazuma Kawahara (川原 一馬, Kawahara Kazuma).